savezsiddiqui/zomentum-backend/readme.md

 ### Cron-Job
 To delete tickets automatically, cron-job has been used.
 It automatically deletes old tickets from database and stores them in logs.txt file in log folder.
+To achieve automatic deletion the timing entered by the user when creating a ticket, is first changed into javascript's date object, so that we can perform substraction on it, and is stored as show_time.
+Then we subtract 8 hours from current time and search for all tickets having show_time less than that.